pgRouting/pgrouting/doc/withPoints/pgr_withPoints.rst

    :end-before: -- q4

 .. index::
-    single: withPoints(Many to Many) - Proposed on v2.2
+    single: withPoints ; Many to Many - Proposed on v2.2

 Many to Many
 ...............................................................................